Position

 1. Somatus

 Somatus offers rewarding Care Transitions Manager jobs.
 They focus on improving patient outcomes through better care transitions.
-Somatus operates in various locations, including New York, California, and Texas.
-Their team works closely to ensure patients receive the best care possible.
+Somatus operates in various locations across the United States, including New York, California, and Texas.
+Their team works to ensure patients receive the best care possible after hospital visits.

 2. Molina Healthcare

-Molina Healthcare provides Care Transitions Manager positions with a competitive salary.
-They aim to enhance patient care by managing transitions effectively.
-The company operates in states like Washington, Michigan, and Florida.
-Employees here play a key role in improving patient experiences and outcomes.
+Molina Healthcare provides excellent opportunities for Care Transitions Managers.
+They aim to enhance patient care and support smooth transitions between different care settings.
+Molina Healthcare is a nationwide company with offices in states like Washington, Florida, and Ohio.
+Their managers play a key role in coordinating care and improving patient experiences.

 How to earn more as a Care Transitions Manager?